YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Waiting is also better when the patient is hoping the transplant will hide an untreated medical problem.
 Surgery can move hair.
 It cannot switch off immune inflammation, stop progressive disease, or guarantee that a scarred recipient area will behave like normal skin.

-Some patients are disappointed when I say this, but I prefer a delayed operation over a rushed operation that wastes donor grafts.
+This can disappoint a patient, but a delayed operation is better than a rushed operation that wastes donor grafts.
 A patient with a stable disease pattern can be planned more intelligently.
 A patient in the middle of a flare cannot.

 The same thinking applies to candidacy in general.
 A person may technically be able to sit through surgery and still not be a good candidate for a hair transplant at that moment.